xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-DATA.FIND   Selects records in a database that match the specified criteria
+DATA.FIND&nbsp;&nbsp;&nbsp;Selects records in a database that match the specified criteria

-FORMULA.FIND   Finds text in a workbook
+FORMULA.FIND&nbsp;&nbsp;&nbsp;Finds text in a workbook

 Return to [top](#E)